A malnourished cow walks past huts in rural Masvingo, Zimbabwe

 Global water shortages, exacerbated by human-caused climate change, are likely to spur conflict and migration across the Middle East, central Asia, and Africa--all while negatively impacting regional economies, according to a new World Bank report published Tuesday.

-Rising demand combined with increasingly "erratic and uncertain" supply could reduce water availability in cities by as much as two thirds by 2050, compared to 2015 levels, the report warns.
+The report warns that rising demand combined with increasingly "erratic and uncertain" supply could reduce water availability in cities by as much as two-thirds by 2050, compared to 2015 levels.
 Meanwhile, "food price spikes caused by droughts can inflame latent conflicts and drive migration," a World Bank press statement reads.

 The report further cautions: "Unless action is taken soon, water will become scarce in regions where it is currently abundant--such as Central Africa and East Asia--and scarcity will greatly worsen in regions where water is already in short supply--such as the Middle East and the Sahel in Africa.
 These regions could see their growth rates decline by as much as 6% of GDP by 2050 due to water-related impacts on agriculture, health, and incomes."